nextflow-io/nextflow/docs/shifter.rst

 =============

 You need Shifter and Shifter image gateway installed in your execution environment, i.e: your personal computed or the entry node of a distributed cluster.
-In the case of the distributed cluster case, you should have shifter installed on all of the compute nodes and the `shifterimg` command should also be available and shifter properly setup to access the Image gateway, for more information see the
+In the case of the distributed cluster case, you should have Shifter installed on all of the compute nodes and the ``shifterimg`` command should also be available and Shifter properly setup to access the Image gateway, for more information see the
 `official documentation <https://github.com/NERSC/shifter/tree/master/doc>`__.

-.. note:: The engine should work with at least shifter version 18.03.
+.. note:: This feature requires Shifter version 18.03 (or later) and Nextflow 19.10.0 (or later).

 Images
 ======